 I have never felt more loved, and taken care of, by my husband.

 Tonight, I’m going to cook him a nice dinner, finish all his laundry, and take the kids out so he can have a break.

 Because the truth is, these dirty dishes in the sink, made me realize how much he does.

 I’m so thankful for him, and these dishes.”

-This story was submitted to Love What Matters by Caitlin Fladager, and originally appeared here.
-You can follow her journey on Facebook and Instagram.
-Submit your own story here, and be sure to subscribe to our free email newsletter for our best stories.
+This story was submitted to Love What Matters by Caitlin Fladager, and originally appeared on Facebook.
+You can also follow her journey on Instagram.
+Be sure to subscribe to our free email newsletter for our best stories.

 Read more from Caitlin: